jaspector

 The county's stated goal is to respond to inspection requests within two business days.

-Typical inspection sequence: The county does not publish a local inspection sequence.
+Typical sequence: The county does not publish a local inspection sequence.
 Virginia USBC minimum progression applies: footing and foundation, preparatory work before concrete placement, framing and structural work before concealment, MEP rough-in before concealment, energy-conservation items before concealment, and final inspection.

-Do I need a building permit in unincorporated Smyth County, VA?
+01 Do I need a building permit in unincorporated Smyth County, VA?

 Permits are required for new construction, modifications, and other building-related activities under the Virginia Uniform Statewide Building Code.
 The county application covers manufactured homes, modular homes, additions and remodels, new site-built homes, and trade subpermits.
 Virginia USBC Section 108.1 additionally requires permits before most structural, demolition, electrical, plumbing, mechanical, fuel-gas, fire-protection, change-of-occupancy, and certain asbestos-related work.

-How much does a building permit cost in unincorporated Smyth County, VA?
+02 How much does a building permit cost in unincorporated Smyth County, VA?

+Building permit fees in unincorporated Smyth County, VA are set by the local building department and vary by project type and valuation.
 The minimum permit fee is $50.00.
 Fees are calculated as: Most building categories are charged at $0.20 per square foot of the entire structure, with many categories also adding $50 per trade.
 Flat fees include: demolition $50, electrical $50, plumbing $50, HVAC $50, roof $50, sign $50, chimney $50, foundation $50, water/sewer line installation $50, swimming pool $100, tank installation $100, tank removal $50, communication tower $250, certificate-of-occupancy request $50..
 Plan check fee: No separate general plan-check fee identified.
 Erosion and sediment control plan reviews are covered by the erosion fee..

-How do I apply for a building permit in unincorporated Smyth County, VA?
+03 How do I apply for a building permit in unincorporated Smyth County, VA?

-1. Contact the Smyth County Building and Zoning office to determine whether the project requires both a zoning review and a building permit.
+To apply for a building permit in unincorporated Smyth County, VA, follow these steps: 1.
+Contact the Smyth County Building and Zoning office to determine whether the project requires both a zoning review and a building permit.
 The county's combined application form expressly states that issuance of the application does not guarantee permit issuance and is used to determine compliance with the Virginia Uniform Statewide Building Code and local ordinances.
 2. Gather all required supporting materials: building plans, erosion-control plan if 10,000 sq ft or more will be disturbed, septic approval if not on public sewer, a zoning permit copy, VDOT entrance permit if needed, flood elevation certificate if in a floodplain, and asbestos report if applicable.
 3. Submit the county Building and Zoning Permit application and any separate electrical-service application if required for the project.
 4. Allow up to two weeks for plan review.
 The county states it needs two weeks to review required plans unless the applicant uses an approved certified plan reviewer.
 5. Pay permit fees and the Virginia state levy once the project is approved.
 Online payment is available through Paymentus after fee determination.
 6. Post and use the permit on site, call for required inspections at least two business days in advance, and obtain final approval before occupancy or service release.

-How long does it take to get a building permit in unincorporated Smyth County, VA?
+04 How long does it take to get a building permit in unincorporated Smyth County, VA?

-What work is exempt from building permits in unincorporated Smyth County, VA?
+05 What work is exempt from building permits in unincorporated Smyth County, VA?

-How do I schedule a building inspection in unincorporated Smyth County, VA?
+06 How do I schedule a building inspection in unincorporated Smyth County, VA?

-Inspections can be scheduled via: (276) 706-8317 — call at least two business days before the requested date.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in unincorporated Smyth County, VA via: (276) 706-8317 — call at least two business days before the requested date.
 Call at least two business days before the requested inspection date..